Stellar-gas kinematic misalignments in EAGLE: lifetimes and longevity of misaligned galaxies: Methodology

-We make use of the ratio of the co-rotational kinetic energy fraction, $\kappa_{\rm{co}}$, to distinguish between galaxy morphologies.
+\citet{Correa2017} found that these populations can be effectively distinguished using the ratio of the co-rotational kinetic energy fraction, $\kappa_{\rm{co}}$, as a proxy for morphology.
 This describes the ratio of total kinetic energy ($K$) that is invested in co-rotation ($K^{\rm{rot}}_{\rm{co}}$) and is given by \begin{ceqn}

-\end{ceqn} where the sum is over all particles of a given type within a sphere of radius 30 pkpc centred on the minimum potential, $m_{i}$ is the particle mass, $L_{\rm{z},\textit{i}}$ is the net angular momentum, and $R_{i}$ is the radius from the centre of potential in the plane normal to the rotation axis of the given particle type \citep{Correa17}.
+\end{ceqn} where the sum is over all particles of a given type within a sphere of radius 30 pkpc centred on the minimum potential, $m_{i}$ is the particle mass, $L_{\rm{z},\textit{i}}$ is the net angular momentum, and $R_{i}$ is the radius from the centre of potential in the plane normal to the rotation axis of the given particle type \citep{Correa2017}.
 We denote stellar co-rotational kinetic energy fraction as $\kappa_{\rm{co}}^*$.
+Following \citet{Correa2017} and \citet{Thob2019}, we use $\kappa_{\rm{co}}^*$ as a proxy for morphology to distinguish between ETGs ($\kappa_{\rm{co}}^* < 0.4$) and LTGs ($\kappa_{\rm{co}}^* > 0.4$).

 Similarly, we define the \gassf co-rotational kinetic energy fraction as $\kappa_{\rm{co}}^{\rm{SF}}$ using all \gassf particles within a sphere of radius $r_{50}$.

-\citet{Correa17} found that `blue cloud' discy star-forming galaxies and `red sequence' quiescent spheroidal galaxies can be distinguished using a threshold of $\kappa_{\rm{co}}^*\approx0.4$ for stellar particles in \textsc{eagle}.
-We use this as a proxy for morphology to distinguish between LTGs with $\kappa_{\rm{co}}^* > 0.4$, and ETGs with $\kappa_{\rm{co}}^* < 0.4$.
-Similarly to \citet{Jimenez2023}, we find by visual inspection that thin gas discs can be broadly described by $\kappa_{\rm{co}}^{\rm{SF}}\gtrsim0.7$.
+We find by visual inspection that thin gas discs can be broadly described by $\kappa_{\rm{co}}^{\rm{SF}}\gtrsim0.7$, which is consistent to existing literature \citep[e.g.][]{Jimenez2023}.